zrichardson8039/Texas-Hold-Em/README.md

                                    that is not allowed in traditional Texas Hold 'Em.
      InvalidSuitException.java - Exception that will be thrown in the instance a Card's suit is invalid.
      InvalidRankException.java - Exception that will be thrown in the instance a Card's rank is invalid.

+# Tests

+This program contains a suite of unit tests that tests the ability to determine each possible hand in a game of Texas Hold `Em as well as the program's ability to determine the winning player in the game, with consideration to kickers.
+The unit tests are located in the "TexasHoldEmTester" class.
+Please note, I wrote this program while I was only in my second ever Computer Science class and was not aware of the JUnit package, so I wrote each test's functionality from scratch.
+I will likely refactor it using JUnit at some point, but please feel free to refactor it and commit those changes if you would like.
+The "TexasHoldEmTester" class relies on the "PokerTableTest" which deals cards in a predetermined fashion for testing purposes.